Brit-Am

 Haplogroup B is found throughout modern Asia.
 Its subgroup B2 is one of five haplogroups found in the indigeneous peoples of the Americas, the others being A, C, D, and X.

-Haplogroup B is found among Southern Siberians such as Tuvans and Buryat.
-This haplogroup is also found in Mongolians and population of Central China.
+Haplogroup B is also found among Southern Siberians such as Tuvans and Buryat.
+This haplogroup is also found in Mongolians and the population of Central China.

 Haplogroup F is centered in Asia and appears in eastern China and Japan.